rhodey/rhodey.org/assets/md/better-sdr-drivers.md

 !!!
-better-software-defined-radio-drivers
+better-sdr-drivers
 August 6, 2019
-Writing Better Software Defined Radio Drivers
+Better Software Defined Radio Drivers
 It seems that every couple months now a new [Software Defined Radio (SDR)](https://en.wikipedia.org/wiki/Software-defined_radio) is announced.
 The real cost of an SDR includes not only the dollar amount but a time commitment to refactoring the new hardware driver into your codebase.
 We can do better than this, using `stdin, stdout, & stderr` we can create language-agnostic drivers that save us time and complexity.
 <!--no banner-->
 !!!